 This is the number one most important part of caring for your worms.
 Worm bedding should have the following qualities:

-Great combinations can include straw, shredded newspaper (but not the shiny colored pages), the output of your office paper shredder, crumbled dried leaves, tiny wood chips or sawdust from woodworking machines, dried alfalfa or grass hay, or shredded brown paper bags.
-Just make sure the materials you use comply with the rules above.
+Great combinations can include straw, shredded newspaper (but not the shiny colored pages), the output of your office paper shredder, crumbled dried leaves, tiny wood chips or sawdust from woodworking machines, dried alfalfa or grass hay, strips of cardboard (easy to cut with a box knife), or shredded brown paper bags.
+Just make sure the materials you use comply with the rules above, and mix and moisten them thoroughly.
+Worms aren't going to crawl through a solid mass of sawdust!

-Fill your worm composting bin about ¾ full with the bedding mix.
+Fill your worm composting bin about 1/2 full with the bedding mix.
 Add water a bit at a time while mixing, until the whole mix is about as wet as a wrung-out sponge.
 When it’s all mixed and evenly moist, sprinkle on a handful or two of the best garden soil you’ve got and toss the mix again.
+Then add kitchen scraps till the bin is about 3/4 full.

-A big problem for beginning worm herders is taking a big bucket of kitchen scraps and putting worms in it.
-There needs to be a balance between heavy, wet veggie scraps and drier bedding material like the newspaper, straw, coconut coir, fine woodchips or slice up strips of cardboard we talked about in the last paragraph.
+A mistake many beginning worm herders make is taking a big bucket of kitchen scraps and putting worms in it.
+There needs to be a balance between heavy, wet veggie scraps and drier bedding material like the newspaper, straw, coconut coir, fine wood chips or sliced up strips of cardboard like we talked about in the last paragraph.

 Best Worms for Vermiculture

 Your comfy new worm condo is now ready for tenants.
-There are many species of worms available, but red wigglers are the most popular because they’re the best performers in worm bins.
+There are many species available for worm composting, but red wigglers are the most popular because they’re the best performers in worm bins.
 They aren’t too fussy, they work and reproduce like crazy, and they love their job.
+Also, don't think you have to buy a lot, like a 1 or 2 lb. package.
+A handful will do, because if you get the balance right, they will reproduce like crazy in short order.

-Don’t try to domesticate night crawlers -- despite the fact that they like to come out and party at night, they are deep-soil dwellers, and will not like living in a bin.
+Also, don’t try to domesticate night crawlers -- despite the fact that they like to come out and party at night, they are deep-soil dwellers, and do not like living in a bin.
 As for outdoor garden worms... they may all look alike, but you’ll dig up a variety of species who may not like being employed by a worm composting master.

-If you cannot find free red wigglers, the best deal I have found on a healthy, 2 lb. package of worms is Uncle Jim's Worm Farm.
-(You'll need to Google it for now, my link to them isn't working.)
-Starting out, a 1 pound package is plenty unless your worm bin is an old bathtub and you're generating 5 gallons a week of kitchen scraps!
+If you cannot find free red wigglers locally, the most reliable supplier I've found is Uncle Jim's Worm Farm.
+Starting out, a 100 to 500-worm package is plenty - unless your worm bin is an old bathtub and you're generating 5 gallons a week of kitchen scraps!

 Healthy happy worms eat about half their weight in veggie scraps per day.

-By intentionally giving them a bit more than what they can eat, or a bit less than what they need, you can “force” your population numbers up or down, within reason.
+By intentionally giving them a bit more than what they can eat in a week, or a bit less than what they need, you can “force” your population numbers up or down, within reason.
 Of course you also need to supply them space and bedding to match.
 But if their other needs are being provided, they will multiply or die off to match their supply of food.

 |DO Feed:||Do NOT Feed:|